 They also believe that this is how their family, friends, peers, and associates also see them because this is what they intend to project.

-2. They lack empathy
+2. Lack of empathy

 Empathy is a person’s capability to recognize another person’s feelings and thoughts.
 You can be an empath and not be in love with a person.

-Remember: Love is impossible without empathy for it is empathy that differentiates feelings of infatuations from actual love.
+Remember: Love is impossible without empathy, for it is empathy that differentiates feelings of infatuations from actual love.